DNA

 How was DNA Discover?

 If we take the time back in the 18th century, we did not have any exact knowledge about DNA.
-In 1869, it was Friedrich Meischer, who was isolated DNA for the very first time.
+In 1869, it was Friedrich Meischer, who was isolated DNA for the very first time.- In 1928, Frederick Griffith gave clarification of DNA.

 How does DNA really look like?